-No academic credit toward field experience or coursework is given based on previous work or life experience.
-Students are required to successfully complete 450 hours of supervised field practicum in agencies approved by the Department of Social Work.
-The Department of Social Work will make reasonable efforts to work with a student to secure an appropriate field placement, but it does not guarantee a placement.
+No academic credit toward practicum experience or coursework is given based on previous work or life experience.
+Students are required to successfully complete 450 hours of supervised practicum in agencies approved by the Department of Social Work.
+The Department of Social Work will make reasonable efforts to work with a student to secure an appropriate practicum placement, but it does not guarantee a placement.
 The social work program does not offer all of the required courses during the evening hours, so students should meet with their academic advisor to develop a plan to complete coursework for the degree.
-Field placements generally require availability during regular daytime hours.
+Practicum placements generally require availability during regular daytime hours.

 Admissions